RobertCSternberg/ARPNetworkMonitor/README.md

 `docker build -t networkscanner .`

 ## Docker container
 I encourage you to build the container yourself.
-If you do not want to or cannot do so, there is a ready-made docker container (only x64, no arm, no arm64, no mips) available at https://hub.docker.com/r/alestrix/arpscanweb
+At a later point in time prebuilt containers might become available.

 ## Usage
 Run the Docker container in the background with network host and necessary capabilities and default target network (192.168.1.0/24).
 It should restart automatically if it stops for any reason: